 At the beginning of Hilda’s memoir, she dedicates it to her two grandsons, Julian and Austen who were the children of her son David.
 This gives it a personal touch suggesting she would like her grandchildren to know all about her childhood and possibly intends to show them that hard times can be overcome.

 Although in this sense it does seem personal, Hilda’s memoir was published which suggests a wider intended readership.
 Interestingly, it was published in 1990 in Chicago, USA.
-It could then be inferred that this, combined with the title An English Girlhood meant that Hilda’s intended audience was not only British readers but American too.
-It seems, then, that the purpose of her memoir may have been to share her memories of a working-class childhood and early adulthood in England, with America.
+It could then be inferred that this, combined with the title An English Girlhood, meant that Hilda’s intended audience was not only British readers but American too.
+It seems, then, that the purpose of her memoir may have been to share her memories of a working-class childhood and early adulthood in England, with American readers.

 Rothe, Anne.
 Popular Trauma Culture: Selling the Pain of Others in the Mass Media.
 London: Rutgers University Press, 2011.